VitusSun/JoyShare/README.md

 #Frameworks

-All using commands are applied for Windows PC
+All the following using commands are applied for Windows PC -- please use CMD command to open windows console

 #### 1. Ionic
 #### 2. Node.js